LiveTL/LiveTL/about/index.md

 ### A translator is using their own style of language tags.
 You can manually select additional users to filter in the settings.

-### I'm a Safari user, and I can't use the chat.
+### The YouTube video isn’t loading in Firefox.
-You must disable the `Prevent Cross-site tracking` option in Safari privacy settings.
+You must manually allow video and audio autoplay in Firefox’s website preferences.

 ## Screenshots